 Diesel Vehicle Availability

 According to J.D.
-Power Automotive Forecasting, demand for light-duty diesel vehicles might approximately double in the next 10 years.
-More auto manufacturers will be producing light-duty diesels, and these vehicles will be more fuel efficient and environmentally friendly than ever.
+Power Automotive Forecasting, demand for light-duty diesel has risen significantly in the last several years and is predicted to continue.
+More auto manufacturers could be producing light-duty diesels, and these vehicles will be more fuel efficient and environmentally friendly than ever.

-Although all diesel vehicles can use biodiesel, be sure to check your engine warranty to ensure that higher-level blends of this alternative fuel don't void or affect it.
+Although all diesel vehicles can use biodiesel, be sure to check your engine warranty to ensure that higher-level blends of this alternative fuel don't affect it.
 B5 is approved for use in all diesel vehicles.

 Biodiesel or biodiesel blends are used by heavy-duty vehicle operators to reduce petroleum consumption and pollutant emissions.
 Engine manufacturers may certify their engines for use with B20.
-See a list of certified engines from the National Biodiesel Board.
+See a list of OEM position statements on B20.